Aaron Gordon NBA Playoffs Player Props: Nuggets vs. Heat

-Aaron Gordon could make a big impact for the Denver Nuggets at 8:30 PM on Wednesday versus the Miami Heat in the 2023 NBA Playoffs.
+The Denver Nuggets, Aaron Gordon included, hit the court versus the Miami Heat at 8:30 PM ET on Friday in the 2023 NBA Playoffs.

-Let's look at the prop bets available for Gordon, using stats and trends to make good predictions.
+With prop bets in place for Gordon, let's break down some stats and trends to assist you in making good picks.

 Aaron Gordon Prop Bets vs. the Heat